Seethakaathi

-Seethakaathi is a 2018 Tamil-language magic realism comedy film written and directed by Balaji Tharaneetharan, starring Vijay Sethupathi in his 25th lead role in a film.
-The film began production in April 2017.
-Upon release the film received very positive reviews from critics but they criticised the lengthy runtime of the film.
+Seethakaathi is a 2018 Tamil-language drama film written and directed by Balaji Tharaneetharan, starring Vijay Sethupathi in his 25th lead role in a film.
+The music was composed by Govind Vasantha with cinematography by Saraskanth T. K. and editing by R. Govindaraj.
+The film began production in April 2017 and released on 20 December 2018.
+The film received positive reviews from critics, but they criticized the runtime of the film.